SamuelHaefner/RiskAversionInShareAuctions/Readme.md

 # Overview

 The replication files in this repository contain both the functions for estimation as well as the scripts to read and further process the estimates.
+Please let me [know](mailto:samuel.haefner@unisg.ch) if anything is broken or unclear.

 ## Main Files
-The following main files contain all relevant functions and global variables (for more detailed information on the functions and variables in these files see the sections below):
+The following main files contain all relevant functions and global variables.
+Fr more detailed information see the respective [section](#Scripts) below.

+- ```Auxiliary.jl```
-- ```Auxiliary.jl``` --- reads in the required packages, the data set and defines the required auxiliary functions and  global variables.
+ Reads in the required packages, the data set and defines the required auxiliary functions and  global variables.
+- ```Grouping.jl```
-- ```Grouping.jl``` --- determines the bidder groups and auction groups used for the estimation.
+Determines the bidder groups and auction groups used for the estimation.
+- ```Estimation.jl```
-- ```Estimation.jl``` --- contains the main functions for the estimation of W, $\Theta$, and the bounds.
+Contains the main functions for the estimation of W, $\Theta$, and the bounds.
+- ```TestMon.jl```
-- ```TestMon.jl``` --- contains the main functions to test for the monotonicity of $F^j$ in v.
+Contains the main functions to test for the monotonicity of $F^j$ in v.

 ## Generic Scripts
-The following files contain the generic scripts used to produce the scripts for the actual estimation (for more information, see the files themselves).
-The estimation was conducted at [sciCORE](http://scicore.unibas.ch/) scientific computing core facility at the University of Basel.
-The Julia version used was 1.2.
-Computation time depended on the script, ranging from 2-3 hours (WandTGeneric.jl and TestMonGeneric.jl) up to 48 − 72 hours (EstimateBoundsGeneric.jl).
+The following files contain the generic scripts used to produce the actual scripts for the estimation (cf. the section *Scripts for SLURM* below).
+For more information on the files, see the files themselves.

+- ```EstimateWandTGeneric.jl```
-- ```EstimateWandTGeneric.jl``` --- generic script to compute and save estimates of W and Theta.
+Contains the generic script to compute and save estimates of W and Theta.
+- ```EstimateWandTRobustGeneric.jl```
-- ```EstimateWandTRobustGeneric.jl``` --- generic script to compute and save robustness checks for W and Theta, using a log-normal distribution rather than a gamma distribution when estimating W.
+Contains the generic script to compute and save the robustness checks for Theta, using a log-normal distribution rather than a gamma distribution when estimating W.
+- ```EstimateBoundsGeneric.jl```
-- ```EstimateBoundsGeneric.jl``` --- generic script to compute standard and tighter bounds, using W from EstimateWandTGeneric.jl.
+Contains the generic script to compute standard and tighter bounds, using the estimates of W(p,q) from EstimateWandTGeneric.jl.
+- ```TestMonGeneric.jl```
-- ```TestMonGeneric.jl``` --- generic script to test for monotonicity of F, determining W and the bounds for one bootstrap round, computing violations of monotonicity.
+Contains the generic script to test for monotonicity of F.

 ## Scripts for SLURM
 The following files contain the scripts to produce the .jl and .sh files that are needed to run the estimates on a SLURM workload manager.
 For each *Generic.jl-File above, they split up the jobs into a manageable number of bootstrap rounds.